Synchronicity versus coincidence: Can we go beyond mere belief or skepticism?

 Dark sides

 There are said to be other, darker sides to being open to synchronicity too.
 We can, for example, become too focussed on signs.
 Dr. Russo-Netzer has found that a certain “over-interpretation, or excessive rumination over unexpected events” can trigger a distorted sense of meaning.
-What’s more, signs can also be confusing or unpredictable (see our fact box below for more on that).
+What’s more, signs can also be confusing.
+They can even be unpredictable (see our fact box below on the “myth of the trickster” for more on that).

 How synchronicity can improve life?

-Still, being open to synchronicity is also considered beneficial to someone’s life.
+Whatever meaning we assign to coincidences happening, being open to them, to notice them is considered beneficial to our life.
 For starters, it can add joy to the day.
 “When I was working on my synchronicity book, I would often take a day off and just follow my nose about town.
 I would visit bookstores, museums, parks, and cafes, enjoying the day.
 Many small and delightful coincidences would occur on such ventures,” said Combs, for example.

-To Prof. Osman, the ability to spot coincidences is a useful skill.
-One that has helped us survive as a species.
-It makes us what she calls ‘future minded’ as it gives us a level of control in our unpredictable lives.
-And that we get it more right than wrong, because otherwise, “we wouldn’t be around.”
+To Prof. Osman in fact, the ability to spot coincidences as a useful skill as a species, makes us what she calls ‘future minded.’
+This means gives us a level of control in our unpredictable lives.
+In fact, she argues, that we get it more right than wrong, because otherwise, “we wouldn’t be around.”

 “The ability to spot a coincidence has helped us survive as a species.
 We get it more right than wrong.
 Otherwise, we wouldn’t be around.”